Winding quotients for virtual period maps of rank 1: The virtual period map on

 \section{The virtual period map $z^{\tau}$ on $\mathbb{C}_z^\times$}

-We start to define a virtual period map of rank 1 by the solution of period equation. \footnote {We used in \cite{S2} the term ``virtual'' for the period integrals whose associated root lattices do not have algebraic geometry origin where the exponents become imaginary numbers.
-We employ in the present note the term ``virtual'' only in the sense that {\it the exponent $\tau$ of the period equation is a non-real complex number}. }
+We start to define a virtual period map of rank 1 by the solution of period equation.\footnote{We use in \cite{S3} the term ``virtual'' for the period integrals whose associated hyperbolic root lattices do not have algebraic geometry origin, where the exponents become imaginary numbers.
+We employ in the present note the same term ``virtual'' only in the sense that {\it the exponent $\tau$ of the period equation are non-real complex numbers}.} Consider an ordinary differential equation in one variable $z$ and the unknown variable $w$: